vpugh/Gatsby-Personal-Site/src/pages/work/ucd-email-series.md

 I subscribed to as many conference email lists as I could to see what other people were doing.
 I also found a great resource in [reallygoodemails.com](http://reallygoodemails.com/) and took note of some of the features of the emails such as subheaders, titles, buttons, and images.
 I started piecing together ideas on the general layouts, though keeping in mind I still needed to please my superiors.

 <img src="../../images/gallery/ucd/UCD-emails-2.jpg" alt="Consistent look and feel across all emails">
-<h2 class="quote">Keeping a consistent look and feel across all emails.
-This was tough on some of the more targeted emails.</h2>
+<div class="quote">Keeping a consistent look and feel across all emails.
+This was tough on some of the more targeted emails.</div>

 ## TYPES OF EMAILS